-I am currently working on two research projects, one related to sea level studies and the other to tsunami research.
+I am currently working on research projects related to past sea level changes, and paleo tsunami events.

 In order to gain high precision we study fossil coral microatolls in tectonically stable parts of the Sunda Shelf, which record the sea level during their lifetime.
 By comparing the sea levels during their lifetime with today’s levels we can trace the sea level changes over time.

-We are currently investigating the geologic record of the past tsunami events by studying ancient tsunami sediment deposits, best preserved in coastal lakes and caves.
+We investigate the geological racord by studying ancient tsunami sediment deposits, best preserved in coastal lakes and caves.
 We can find additional information about the interaction between tsunami events and people by studying ancient and historical occupation sites through geoarchaelogical excavations.

-Our improved understanding of the sequence of tsunami events in Aceh and improved precision of the South China Sea level curve will allow for better planning of coastline development.
+Our improved understanding of both the sequence of tsunami events, in Aceh and Sulawesi, and the information on past sea levels on the Sunda Shelf will allow for better planning of coastline development.